d0tTino/docs-/docs/cyberpunk-cookbook.md

 ### Part III: The Sovereign Ledger — A Prototype for Verifiable Reputation

 This section addresses the fundamental challenge of establishing trust in a decentralized, anonymous, and hostile environment.
 It proposes a technical architecture for a reputation system that overcomes the failures of past models.
 The content herein forms the basis for the reputation_ledger.md deliverable.

 #### The Failure of the Web of Trust

 The PGP "Web of Trust" was an early attempt at decentralized reputation but is now understood to be fundamentally broken.
 Its model is predicated on the idea of transitive trust: if Alice trusts Bob, and Bob trusts Carol, then Alice can have some measure of trust in Carol.
 In practice, this model fails to scale and creates a dangerous false sense of security.

 The core issue is that trust is not transitive in this simplistic way.
 An operator can only truly rely on keys signed by people they know personally or by reputation—a chain of one or two hops at most.60 The "six degrees of separation" concept is irrelevant.
 Furthermore, the model is vulnerable to Sybil attacks, provides no mechanism for granular or context-specific attestations (e.g., attesting to a skill versus a legal identity), and lacks a robust revocation system.61

 #### Architectural Blueprint: A Zero-Knowledge Reputation System

 A secure reputation system for a clandestine network must be built on a different premise.
 Reputation should not be a single, public score—which is a dangerously blunt and legible instrument—but rather a collection of private, granular, and cryptographically verifiable claims.
 This architecture can be built using a combination of modern cryptographic primitives.

 The core of this insight is the shift from a public, monolithic reputation score to a private portfolio of verifiable attestations.
 In a hostile environment, an operator's primary goal is to remain illegible to the adversary.
-A public reputation score is the opposite of this; it creates a fixed, trackable identity.
+A public reputation score is the opposite; it creates a fixed, trackable identity.

 The ability to prove specific, context-relevant attributes without revealing one's entire history is the key to maintaining both operational security and functional trust.
 For example, an operator needing to join a technical cell should be able to prove they have the requisite skills without revealing who they've worked with on past operations.
 This is made possible by combining the self-sovereign nature of Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) with the privacy-preserving power of Zero-Knowledge Proofs (ZKPs).63 An operator can hold a private collection of VCs and use a zk-SNARK to generate a proof that attests to a property of that collection—for example, "I hold a credential for 'Advanced Cryptography' from a trusted issuer"—without revealing the credential itself.67

 #### Core Components: